Jim Thompson’s ‘Halfway There’: Touching, humorous musical looks inside a group home

 “And I thought, wouldn’t that be an interesting play to have that confusion, and to have the audience a little confused?”

-The Barre Opera House will present the world premiere of “Halfway House,” Thompson’s musical about life in a psychiatric transitional facility, at 7:30 p.m.
+The Barre Opera House will present the world premiere of “Halfway There,” Thompson’s musical about life in a psychiatric transitional facility, at 7:30 p.m.
 Friday and Saturday, April 15 and 16.

 The story takes place in a group home for young adults with moderate psychiatric problems.
 Designed as a stepping-stone from mental institutions to independent living in the community, it’s also designed to make money — and only the wealthy need apply.